ehynds/jquery-create-event/README.markdown

 # jQuery "create" event

-This event duck punches `$.fn.domManip` to fire a custom "create" event when new, matching elements are inserted into the DOM.
+This event hijacks `$.fn.domManip` and `$.fn.html` to fire a custom "create" event when new, matching elements are inserted into the DOM.

 Use it like: